 - In Naruto, most members of the evil organization Akatsuki tend to rip/throw off their cloaks.
 Sasori and Kakuzu are the most noticeable ones.
 The third Shippuden movie had several examples of this for the heroes, with Naruto slow-mo casting off his cloak in front of a sunset, being the most epic.

 - In episode 4 of Midori no Hibi, we see the handkerchief that doll-sized Midori had been wearing go flying through the air when she changes into a new T-shirt/dress.
 In episode 6, Shiori strips off a seifuku on-camera and flings its parts into the air around her.

-- In Episode 3 of the anime Mai-Otome, the Black Knight throws off his cloak disguise to reveal himself to Shizuru, in preparation for battle.
+- In Episode 3 of Mai-Otome, the Black Knight throws off his cloak disguise to reveal himself to Shizuru, in preparation for battle.